ZenHR Connector for Claude: Accessing HR Data and Insights

 6.2 list_branches - List branches

-• Read-only.
+· Read-only.
 Lists the branches you can access.
-Useful for finding branch IDs to pass to
+Useful for finding branch IDs to pass to other tools.

 6.3 list_employees - List employees